-Removing the side barriers Then turn the table top back over and prise off the barriers - these should easily pull away if you have used the non-stick release tape.
+Removing the barriers & tape Then turn the table top back over and prise off the barriers - these will also easily pull away if you have used the non-stick release tape.
+You will notice that the sides of the table look quite good already but there will probably be a meniscus of resin around the edge of the piece that needs to be removed.

-You will notice that the sides of the table look quite good already but there will probably be a meniscus of resin around the edge of the piece that needs to be removed and some finishing to achieve the high gloss.
+Removing the barriers & tape Then turn the table top back over and prise off the barriers - these will also easily pull away if you have used the non-stick release tape.
+You will notice that the sides of the table look quite good already but there will probably be a meniscus or raised lip of resin all around the edge of the piece that needs to be removed.